-- 2. Subject to the application of paragraph 3, the total number of representatives in the European Parliament for a given term shall be equal to the number of representatives specified in Article 190(2) of the Treaty establishing the European Community plus the number of representatives of the new Member States resulting from the accession treaties signed by 1 January of the year in which the term in question begins. - 3.
-If the total number of members described in paragraph 2 is less than seven hundred, a pro rata correction shall be applied to the number of representatives to be elected in each Member State, so that the total number is as close as possible to seven hundred, without such a correction leading to the number of representatives to be elected in each Member State being higher than that provided for by Article 190(2) for the 1999-2004 term.
+2. Subject to paragraph 3, the total number of representatives in the European Parliament for the 2004-2009 term shall be equal to the number of representatives specified in Article 190(2) of the Treaty establishing the European Community and in Article 108(2) of the Treaty establishing the European Atomic Energy Community plus the number of representatives of the new Member States resulting from the accession treaties signed by 1 January 2004 at the latest.

+3. If the total number of members referred to in paragraph 2 is less than 732, a pro rata correction shall be applied to the number of representatives to be elected in each Member State, so that the total number is as close as possible to 732, without such a correction leading to the number of representatives to be elected in each Member State being higher than that provided for in Article 190(2) of the Treaty establishing the European Community and in Article 108(2) of the Treaty establishing the European Atomic Energy Community for the 1999-2004 term.

-The Council shall adopt a decision to this effect.
+The Council shall adopt a decision to that effect.

-4. By derogation from the second paragraph of Article 189 of the Treaty establishing the European Community, in the event of the entry into force of accession treaties after the adoption of the Council decision referred to in paragraph 3, the number of members of the European Parliament may temporarily exceed seven hundred for the period in which that decision is applied.
-The correction referred to in the first subparagraph of paragraph 3 shall be applied to the number of representatives to be elected in the Member States in question.
+4. By way of derogation from the second paragraph of Article 189 of the Treaty establishing the European Community and from the second paragraph of Article 107 of the Treaty establishing the European Atomic Energy Community, in the event of the entry into force of accession treaties after the adoption of the Council decision provided for in the second subparagraph of paragraph 3 of this Article, the number of members of the European Parliament may temporarily exceed 732 for the period for which that decision applies.
+The same correction as that referred to in the first subparagraph of paragraph 3 of this Article shall be applied to the number of representatives to be elected in the Member States in question.